Describe a Bar Chart

 The requirements for dimensions and measures are:

-*The Bar Chart app treats time dimensions in the same way as non-time dimensions.
+*The Describe a Bar Chart app does not perform time series analysis and uses both time and non-time dimensions for drilldown analysis.
 For example, select the Year and Quarter fields to analyze the distribution of profit over a year, broken down by quarter:

 To analyze variance over time, use the Time-Based Variance app.